codeborne/klite/README.md

 ## Usage

 See [the sample project](sample) on how to build apps with Klite and run them in Docker.

+There are open-source fully-fledged applications built with Klite (using Klite for backend):
+* [StoryTracker](https://github.com/keksworks/storytracker) - an agile project management tool
+* [AitaValida](https://github.com/keksworks/aitavalida) - voting compass application for Estonian elections

 Klite builds are available from [jitpack](https://jitpack.io/#keksworks/klite), see also [changelog](CHANGELOG.md)